 - Quality Service: Thank you for purchasing our bathtub shower repair kit.
 We provide 2 years of...

 - Using Pliers, Grip, And Pull Out The Old Cartridge By Hand Or Use An Adjustable Wrench If Desired.
 It Should Be Loose Enough To Pull Straight Back While Separated From The Faucet.

 Once you’ve removed the old cartridge, replace it with a new one by reinstalling it in reverse order.

-If your fixture has been disassembled to this point, simply screw all fixtures and handles back into place as shown on page 1.
+If your fixture has been disassembled to this point, screw all fixtures and handles back into place, as shown on page 1.
 Reattach hoses that were previously disconnected (see step 4).

 - Once You Have The New Cartridge In Place It’s Time To Check And Make Sure There Are No Leaks By Adding Some Water To Your Tub Fixture.
 Open Both Of The Handles A Little Bit And Thoroughly Check For Any Leaks On Top Of Or Around The Spout Area.

-If everything is firmly in place and there are no leaks, then attach the hot and cold supply lines (see step 4) and you’re done!
+If everything is firmly in place and there are no leaks, attach the hot and cold supply lines (see step 4), and you’re done!